Identity for

 | Price | Free | $$$/mo | $$$/mo | Free |

-For Auth Server Implementers
+For Implementers

 Add a POST /agent_registrations endpoint that accepts public keys, addresses, and fingerprints.
 Assign roles with scoped permissions.